What do you treat?

 My primary goal in therapy is to provide a safe and non-judgmental space for you to share your story.
 Countless studies show that the therapeutic alliance, or the relationship between you and your therapist, is more important than the specific modality a provider uses during sessions.
 Nonetheless, all providers should be trained in evidenced-based practices that have been proven to be successful in the treatment of mental illness.

-The foundation of my training has been in Cognitive Behavioral Therapy (CBT) and Motivational Interviewing (MI).
+The foundation of my training has been in Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), and, most recently, Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 I often add skills from other modalities, such as Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Mindfulness when it’s appropriate.
-I recently completed basic training in Eye Movement Desensitization and Reprocessing (EMDR), which focuses on the treatment of trauma.
 Below is a little information on the most common treatments that I implement in my practice.

 Cognitive behavioral therapy

-Cognitive Behavioral Therapy, or CBT, focuses on the relationship between thoughts, feelings, and behaviors.
-Through sharing your story, we often find patterns in thoughts, feelings, or behaviors that then become the target of interventions to help you live a happier life.
+Cognitive Behavioral Therapy, or CBT, is often the foundational therapeutic skill taught to counselors/therapists in their training programs.
+CBT focuses on the relationship between thoughts, feelings, and behaviors.
+Through telling me your story, we will work to determine maladaptive patterns in thoughts, feelings, or behaviors.
+These patterns then become the target of interventions to help you live a happier life.
+Modifications of CBT used in my practice include techniques from Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT).

 motivational interviewing

 Motivational interviewing, or MI, is a tool used to facilitate behavior change.
 It was designed to help clinicians meet their clients where they are at from a place of understanding rather than judgment.
+While developed primarily as a tool for the treatment of substance use disorders, MI can be a beneficial technique for any behavior change.
 MI can also help us to better understand barriers to behavior change and how to overcome them.

-While education is an inherent part of both CBT and MI treatment, I think it is important to mention as clients should be empowered to understand their own diagnosis and treatment.
-Being able to recognize symptoms of mental health concerns can help clients better care for themselves and implement skills learned in therapy in the future.
+While education is an inherent part of all treatment modalities used in my practice, I believe that it is important for you to be empowered to understand your own diagnosis and treatment.
+Being able to recognize symptoms of mental health concerns can help you better care for themselves and implement skills learned in therapy in the future.
+Having a better understanding of the “why” behind treatment techniques will hopefully make you more likely to try new skills outside of session.